citizenfx/natives/PED/IsPedDeadOrDying.md

 ```

 ```
-Seems to consistently return true if the ped is dead.
+Seems to consistently return true if the ped is dead, however, it does not detect the dying phase.
-p1 is always passed 1 in the scripts.
-I suggest to remove "OR_DYING" part, because it does not detect dying phase.
-That's what the devs call it, cry about it.
-lol
-that's a good meme right there.
 ```

 ## Parameters
-* **ped**:
+* **ped**: the ped
-* **p1**:
+* **p1**: always passed 1 in the scripts

 ## Return value
+Whether the ped is dead.